bywires/bywires-pelican/content/articles/blogging-software-blogger-wordpress-and-pelican.md

 - Some of the theme API function naming makes me cringe.  the_title().  the_content().  the_ID().  the_facepalm().
 - The theme API had that *we know its wrong but we're stuck with it* feel to it.
 That doesn't mean it isn't usable, but just makes it a little less enjoyable to work with.
 - Without heavy caching tools like [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) its very slow.
 - Theres still a database for mostly static content.
-In a high traffic scenario that database is going to be doing a lot of work… but why?
+In a high traffic scenario that database is going to be doing a lot of work... but why?
 - I realized that I was going to make an *About Me* page for the site in development, but to get that page to production it would involve some sort of export and import.

 Wordpress has all the benefits I listed for Blogger plus a few more:

-- Lots of plugins.
+- Lots of plugins
-- Lots of themes.
+- Lots of themes
-- Ability to design themes in the tools of your choice, meaning things like editors but also using tools like LESS CSS, Compass, or JQuery.
+- Ability to design themes in the tools of your choice, meaning things like editors but also using tools like LESS CSS, Compass, or JQuery

 ## Pelican, a Python-based static site generator